 Improved economic conditions and lower gas prices are often viewed as signs of a healthy, consumer-driven society.
-Unfortunately, these two factors have also lead to increased numbers of serious car accidents on Maine’s highways.
-In the hope of decreasing the rising rate of fatalities, officials have implemented a revised safety plan.
+Unfortunately, these two factors have also led to increased serious car accidents on Maine’s highways.
+To decrease the rising fatalities, officials have implemented a revised traffic safety plan.

 For several years, the state had reported a consistent rate of car crashes.
 Over the past few years, the number of fatal crashes has increased.
 The revised plan will attempt to target those areas where traffic accidents have increased and will incorporate several approaches to curb accidents.
 According to the Department of Transportation, head-on crashes have risen to an estimated 30 percent of the of the total crash rate.
 Therefore, the state intends to install new barrier guards and additional rumble strips to attract drivers’ attention and to prevent vehicles from veering out of their travel lanes.